 Line items that are unlimited (non-guaranteed, with a click or impression cap), such as price priority.

-If your network has enabled AdSense or Ad Exchange to compete with your indirectly-sold line items, then in each of the steps above the DoubleClick ad server will also look for eligible AdSense or Ad Exchange line items.
-If AdSense or Ad Exchange has a line item with a higher CPM than the one selected by DoubleClick for Publishers (DFP), regardless of the type, DFP will serve the AdSense or Ad Exchange line item.
+If your network has enabled AdSense or Ad Exchange to compete with your indirectly-sold line items, then in each of the steps above the ad server will also look for eligible AdSense or Ad Exchange line items.
+If AdSense or Ad Exchange has a line item with a higher CPM than the one selected by Google Ad Manager, regardless of the type, Ad Manager will serve the AdSense or Ad Exchange line item.
 So even though a price priority line item could have an unlimited goal, it could wind up not delivering if it is always beaten by AdSense or Ad Exchange.

 See the Ad selection white paper for more information.

-A price priority line item's delivered impressions total might exceed the daily or lifetime cap by a small amount due to delayed impression counting or simultaneous requests that occur as the cap is reached.
+A line item's delivered impressions total might exceed the daily or lifetime cap by a small amount due to delayed impression counting or simultaneous requests that occur as the cap is reached.